ivankunyankin/quartznet-asr/README.md

 [(back to the top)](#quartznet)

-I found inspiration for TextTransform class greedy decoder in [this](https://www.assemblyai.com/blog/end-to-end-speech-recognition-pytorch) post.
+I found inspiration for TextTransform class and Greedy decoder in [this](https://www.assemblyai.com/blog/end-to-end-speech-recognition-pytorch) post.